 ·Oldest Richmond pole winner: Mark Martin (04/28/2012 – 53 years, 3 months, 19 days).

-·49 different drivers have won at Richmond International Raceway, led by Richard Petty with 13.
-Kyle Buschleads all active drivers with four.
+·50 different drivers have won at Richmond International Raceway, led by Richard Petty with 13.
+Kyle Buschleads all active drivers in wins at RIR with four.

-·Petty Enterprises has the most wins at Richmond in the NASCAR Sprint Cup Series with 15; followed byHendrick Motorsports with 10, Joe Gibbs Racing and Richard Childress Racing with nine each.
+·Petty Enterprises has the most wins at Richmond in the NASCAR Sprint Cup Series with 15; followed byHendrick Motorsports with 10, Joe Gibbs Racing and Richard Childress Racing each have nine.

-·Chevrolet leads the series in wins at Richmond with 36 victories; followed by Ford with 30 wins and Toyota with seven.
+·Nine different manufacturers have won at Richmond.
+Chevrolet leads the series in wins at Richmond with 37 victories; followed by Ford with 31 and Toyota with seven.

-·22 of the 116 (18.9%) NASCAR Sprint Cup Series races at Richmond International Raceway have been won from the Coors Light pole.
-Only three active drivers have been able to accomplish the feat: Kasey Kahne (2005),Jimmie Johnson (2007) and Kyle Busch (2010).
+·23 of the 118 (19.5%) NASCAR Sprint Cup Series races at Richmond International Raceway have been won from the Coors Light pole.
+Only four active drivers have been able to accomplish the feat: Kasey Kahne (2005),Jimmie Johnson (2007), Kyle Busch (2010) and Brad Keselowski (2014).

-·The pole starting position is the most proficient starting position in the field, producing the more winners than any other starting position at Richmond (22).
+·The pole starting position is the most proficient starting position in the field, producing more winners than any other starting position at Richmond (23).

-·The deepest in the field that a race winner has started at Richmond International Raceway was 31st, by Clint Bowyer in the spring of 2008.
+·The deepest in the field that a race winner has started at Richmond International Raceway is 31st, by Clint Bowyer in the spring of 2008.

 ·Youngest Richmond winner: Richard Petty (04/23/1961 – 23 years, 9 months, 21 days).